 How to sell UV

 As a water treatment dealer or contractor selling a system, it is important to follow manufacturer’s recommendations when selecting the correct size of the UV system for your application.
 Consider factors like flowrate and UVT of the water.
 Since many people do not know this parameter, set yourself apart and purchase a UVT meter to help design the right UV system for the client.
-For those who do not want to go to that expense, be sure to select a system that will be capable of delivering a minimum of 30 mJ/cm2 at the end of lamp life on 85-percent UVT water.
+For those that do not want to go to that expense, be sure to select a system that will be capable of delivering a minimum of 30 mJ/cm2 at the end of lamp life on 85-percent UVT water.
 It is important to test the water weekly for three or four weeks after installation to ensure that the installation was done properly.
-If the installation is a commercial or institutional application, it is always a good idea to recommend a spare lamp and sleeve be kept onsite.
+(See Installation Considerations below.)
+If the installation is a commercial or institutional application, it is always a good idea to recommend a spare lamp and sleeve be kept on site.
 This will come in handy when there is a lamp failure during a time when you cannot source another one immediately.
-The sleeve is good to have in the event it is accidentally broken during cleaning.
+The sleeve is good to have in case a technician or the owner accidently breaks it during cleaning.

 The future of UV in residential applications

-Over the next three to five years, technological improvements to UV systems will change the way UV light is created and delivered to the water.
-Improvements to reduce maintenance requirements even further will make this technology the most attractive option for anyone wanting to ensure their family has safe, reliable drinking water.
+Over the next 3–5 years, technological improvements to UV systems will change the way the UV light is created and delivered to the water.
+Improvements to reduce maintenance requirements even further will make this technology the most attractive option for anyone wanting to ensure their family has safe reliable drinking water.

 About the author

-Bruce Laing is Sales Strategy Manager at VIQUA– a Trojan Technologies Company.
-During his 12 years with VIQUA, he has been involved in many facets of product and standards development.
-Laing has served as the Chairperson of the NSF Standard 55 UV Task Group for the past nine years, and works closely with many industry leaders on the NSF Joint Committee.
-He is also a member of the CSA B483.1 Committee.
-Over the past 11 years, Laing has presented eight times at WQA conventions on various topics, and has written many articles for industry publications.
+Bruce Laing is Sales Strategy Manager at VIQUA – a Trojan Technologies Company.
+Over his 12-years with VIQUA, he has been involved in many facets of product and standards development.
+Laing has served as the Chairperson of the NSF Standard 55 UV Task Group for the past nine years and works closely with many industry leaders on the NSF Joint Committee.
+He is also a member of the CSA B483.1 committee.
+Over the past 11 years, Laing has presented eight times at WQA Conventions on various topics and has written many articles for Industry publications.
 Please contact him at [email protected].